athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2023-06.md

 ### Overview

-This is the update for December 2023.
-You can read the update for June 2023 [here](/portfolio-statistics-2023-06).

-As of December 2023, I've angel invested in 33 companies.
+As of June 2023, I've angel invested in 31 companies.

-9 companies have had definite outcomes: 1 substantial exit at ~40x, 1 okay exit at ~6x, 3 exits that each returned ~1x, and 4 failures.
+7 companies have had definite outcomes: 1 substantial exit at ~40x, 3 exits that each returned ~1x, and 3 failures.

 24 companies are "live".
-Of these, there are 5 companies that I'm confident will each return at least 10x; there are 6 others that I am pessimistic about; and it's too early to tell for the remaining 13.
+Of these, there are 5 companies that I'm confident will each return at least 10x; there are 8 others that I am pessimistic about; and it's too early to tell for the remaining 11.

-As of December 2023, my angel investments have a blended IRR of 31%.
-Company marks are based on the latest priced round; I've marked down companies where I don't think the prices reflect true valuations.
+As of June 2023, my angel investments have a blended IRR of 33%.

 ---